Inverse problem: Linear inverse problems

 where $F$ is the matrix that characterizes the forward map.
+The linear system can be systematically solved by means of both regularization and Bayesian methods.

 An elementary example: Earth's gravitational field

 Only a few physical systems are actually linear with respect to the model parameters.
 One such system from geophysics is that of the Earth's gravitational field.
 The Earth's gravitational field is determined by the density distribution of the Earth in the subsurface.
 Because the lithology of the Earth changes quite significantly, we are able to observe minute differences in the Earth's gravitational field on the surface of the Earth.
 From our understanding of gravity (Newton's Law of Gravitation), we know that the mathematical expression for gravity is:

 here $d$ is a measure of the local gravitational acceleration, $G$ is the universal gravitational constant, $p$ is the local mass (which is related to density) of the rock in the subsurface and $r$ is the distance from the mass to the observation point.

 By discretizing the above expression, we are able to relate the discrete data observations on the surface of the Earth to the discrete model parameters (density) in the subsurface that we wish to know more about.
 For example, consider the case where we have measurements carried out at 5 locations on the surface of the Earth.
 In this case, our data vector, $d$ is a column vector of dimension (5×1): its $i$-th component is associated with the $i$-th observation location.
 We also know that we only have five unknown masses $p_j$ in the subsurface (unrealistic but used to demonstrate the concept) with known location: we denote by $r_{ij}$ the distance between the $i$-th observation location and the $j$-th mass.
 Thus, we can construct the linear system relating the five unknown masses to the five data points as follows:

 To solve for the model parameters that fit our data, we might be able to invert the matrix $F$ to directly convert the measurements into our model parameters.
 For example:

 A system with five equations and five unknowns is a very specific situation: our example was designed to end up with this specificity.
 In general, the numbers of data and unknowns are different so that matrix $F$ is not square.

 However, even a square matrix can have no inverse: matrix $F$ can be rank deficient (i.e. has zero eigenvalues) and the solution of the system $p = F^{-1} d_\text{obs}$ is not unique.
 Then the solution of the inverse problem will be undetermined.
 This is a first difficulty.
 Over-determined systems (more equations than unknowns) have other issues.

 Also noise may corrupt our observations making $d$ possibly outside the space $F(P)$ of possible responses to model parameters so that solution of the system $p = F^{-1} d_\text{obs}$ may not exist.
 This is another difficulty.